 Group supervision for the field experiences occurs during the assigned class time.
-Weekly individual supervision with the university supervisor is required during practicum and will be scheduled individually with the supervisor for 1-hour per week outside of class (group supervision) time.
-Weekly individual supervision during internship is typically with the site supervisor at the site.
+Weekly individual or triadic supervision with the university supervisor is required during practicum and will be scheduled individually with the supervisor for a minimum of 1-hour per week outside of class (group supervision) time.
+Weekly, 1-hour, individual supervision during internship is typically with the site supervisor at the site.